neil7057/all-about-autism/README.md

     * Comments - A form to allow the user to send comments or requests for further information.

     * There are also 2 additional sub pages:
-        -   A Confirmation thank you page for when a user has submitted a form.
+        -   A Confirmation thank you popup for when a user has submitted a form.
         -   A 404 page for when a user lands on a non-existent page.

     The site has a navbar which remains central to the screen on desktop, tablet and mobile, this allows a user to access any page they need at any time and is suitable for a first time or returning visitor.
 There is also a footer on every page with links to social media sites and the Comments page.